mtw0017/personality_analysis/personality_pipeline/README.md

                   Personality Prediction Pipeline
 ============================================================

-This project uses behavioral data to predict whether someone is an Introvert or Extrovert using machine learning.
+This project utilizes behavioral data to predict whether an individual is an Introvert or an Extrovert using machine learning.

 ------------------------------------------------------------
 PROJECT STRUCTURE